Islandora/islandora_videojs/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

-[Download](http://www.videojs.com/downloads/video-js-4.0.0.zip) and install [video.js](http://www.videojs.com/) to your sites/libraries folder.
+[Download](http://www.videojs.com/downloads/video-js-4.0.0.zip) and install [video.js](http://www.videojs.com/) to your sites/libraries folder, or run `drush videojs-plugin`.

 **Note** This viewer has been tested with video.js 4.0.0.

+**Note** If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it.

 ## Configuration